Skip to content

 Rule actions

-Once you've selected your policy type, the next step is to determine whether you prefer to default match or default ignore.
-You must specify a default action before adding custom rules:
+Once you've selected your policy type, You must specify a default action before adding custom rules.
+You can select default match or default ignore:

-default match Operates as an allow-list.
-The policy will alert on all events that meet the behavior criteria, unless the event satisfied a previous ignore rule.
+• default match: Acts as an allow list.
+The policy alerts on all events that meet the behavior criteria unless the event satisfied a previous ignore rule.

-default ignore Operates as a block-list.
-The policy won't alert on any events that meet the behavior criteria, unless the event satisfied a previous match rule.
+• default ignore: Acts as a block list.
+The policy won't alert on any events that meet the behavior criteria unless the event satisfied a previous match rule.

 Event fields